jdereg/n-cube/README-decision.md

 ##### Lists

-Note that in the symbol column, there are some lists of values.
-Also, there are lists of values that start with `!`.
+Note that in the **symbol** column some of the cells have lists of values.
+Also, there cell values that start with `!`.
-If a value on a discrete input Map matches any value in the list, it will be considered a match.
+If a value on a discrete input matches any value in the list, it will be considered a match.
 If the value (or list of values) start with `!`, then any value but those listed, will be considered a match for that column.
+The `list` feature is available in columns that are marked with the meta-property `input_value`.
+Ranges (defined with `input_low` and `input_high` meta-properties) cannot have lists in their cells.

 ---